Notice of Annual General Meeting 2021 of Catena Media plc.

 Ordinary business (ordinary resolutions)

-- Retirement of Board of Directors and election of new Board of Directors and Chairman of the Board of Directors
+13. Election of Board of Directors and Chairman of the Board of Directors

 Special business (ordinary resolutions)

-- Resolution on the Nomination Committee of the Companyfor the Annual General Meeting of 2021
+15. Resolution on the Nomination Committee of the Company for the Annual General Meeting of 2022

 Special business (extraordinary resolutions)